Unit 17 Vespasian

 The site benefits from being in the heart of Poole Quay and has direct links to train stations and Poole Town Centre.
 Not only suitable for holiday homes, but they also offer an attractive price point for first-time buyers.

 A high specification two bedroom apartment in this vibrant Poole Quay location.
-With its open plan kitchen, living and dining with Juliet balcony, two bedrooms, family bathroom and parking, this makes for a perfect first home; available using Help to Buy.
+With its open plan kitchen, living and dining with Juliet balcony, two bedrooms, family bathroom and parking, this makes for a perfect first home.

 - Communal roof garden